 "You see, Jamie Hugh and me were at the school together, mother," said the returned wanderer.
 "How he minded me I cannot tell, but when he saw the band on my cap, he asked if it was me.
-And I said-Ay, it was me; and he told me, half between a laugh and a greet, who had been watching me beside his door in the street of St Monance-so I lost no time after that, ye may believe; but Katie, with her clever feet, was near Pittenweem before Davie and me made up to her.
-I saw this white sail on the road," said Willie, not very far removed himself from the mood of Jamie Hugh, as he took between his great fingers the corners of a muslin neckerchief which the wind had loosed from Katie's throat-" and the two of us gave chase, like these two loons of Frenchmen after our "And, Willie, ye're hame again," said his mother, grasping his stout arms with her feeble, trembling hands.
+And I said-Av, it was me; and he told me, half between a laugh and a greet, who had been watching me beside his door in the street of St Monance-so I lost no time after that, ye may believe; but Katie, with her clever feet, was near Pittenweem before Davie and me made up to her.
+I saw this white sail on the road," said Willie, not very far removed himself from the mood of Jamie Hugh, as he took between his great fingers the corners of a muslin neckerchief which the wind had loosed from Katie's throat-"and the two of us gave chase, like these two loons of Frenchmen after our bonnie wee sloopie; but I catched ve.
+Katie-which was more than fell to the lot of Johnnie Crapaw."

+"And, Willie, ye're hame again," said his mother, grasping his stout arms with her feeble, trembling hands.
 "Come here ance mair, and let me look at ye, my bonnie man.
 Eh, Willie, laddie, the Lord be thankit! for I never thocht to see this day!"